 Among the comics Hogarth shows the Giant, is an issue of "The Spirit."
 Since the comic-book version ended in 1950 ("The Spirit" was a newspaper comic originally), it is unlikely (although not impossible) that Hogarth would have had any issues by 1957.
 In the 1990s, Brad Bird attempted to get backing for a "Spirit" animated film.

 The newspaper headline that Dean McCoppin is reading ("Disaster Seen as Catastrophe Looms") is similar to the headline that Jim Dear is reading in Lady and the Tramp (1955) and that Jiminy Cricket is reading in Fun & Fancy Free (1947).

-In the scene where Kent is using the Hughes' phone, the humorous oven mitt hanging on the wall beside him appears to be a stylized version of the "family dog" from director Brad Bird's animated short of the same title, which appeared on Amazing Stories (1985).
-(Season 2, Episode 16: Family Dog, 16 February 1987)
+When Kent is using the Hughes' phone, the humorous oven mitt hanging on the wall beside him appears to be a stylized version of the "family dog" from director Brad Bird's animated short of the same title, Amazing Stories: Family Dog (1987).

 Cloris Leachman's character, Mrs. Tensedge, originally appeared in another scene of the movie as well as more dialogue, according to a deleted pencil test scene.
 The scene ended up being removed from the story due to time restraint.
 In the film, she only says seven words.

 The fighter planes used in the film are FJ-2/-3 Furies, the Navy version of the F-86 Sabre, adapted for carrier based operations in 1951.
 They were the first jets to be launched by steam catapult, as depicted in the film.

 When Hogarth goes to check the antenna on the roof after the television stops working, it has been bitten off.
 This is a deliberate reference to the "Metal-Munching Mice" in a Rocky and Bullwinkle story.

 The trivia items below may give away important plot points.